-Activity Achievements in Line with CSR Indicators
+Activity Achievements in Line with CSR Indexes

-In fiscal 2015, in line with the three focus areas-the realization of a low-carbon society, the promotion of a recycling-based society, and the preservation of biodiversity-we worked to reduce the environmental impact associated with our business activities and in particular took steps to reduce our CO2 emissions and improve the final disposal rate both in Japan and overseas.
-In specific terms, we achieved results across the Group, including the expansion of environmental management at overseas bases, the extension of greenhouse gas reduction initiatives across our global operations, and the implementation of measures to improve the final disposal rate.
+In line with the three underpinning themes-"realizing a low carbon future," "implementing closed loop resources" and "planning a future of natural harmony"-in fiscal 2016 we worked to reduce the environmental impact associated with all our business activities and actively engaged in, in particular, reducing CO2 emissions, improving our final waste disposal ratio and raising awareness of biodiversity activities in Japan and around the world.
+Specifically, we achieved results across Group companies in Japan and overseas, including the expansion of environmental management at overseas bases, the implementation of measures for new greenhouse gas reduction initiatives and the improvement of our final waste disposal ratio as well as the holding of a biodiversity photo contest.